allegheny-college-cmpsc-100-fall-2024/course-materials/README.md

 - Attending professor office hours
 - Presenting a project (earns 5 points)

 To get an A on your engagement score, you will complete enough tickets to reflect that you have missed no more than two weeks of class throughout the semester.
-You should also particiate in class and/or go to office hours about once a week, on average.
+You should also participate in class and/or go to office hours about once a week, on average.

 Your engagement grade affect your grade as follows: